 Is this surprising?
 The FBI does it all the time.
 They do it in drug busts; they did it to EarthFirst in 1989, thanks to infiltration via love, or what seemed like love.
 We don’t have law enforcement; we set up stings.

 What to do?
 You could opt to abandon the country immediately.
-Rwanda, I understand, now has room.
 Or, you could stand up for the Earnest Eleven at the five-week trial set to start in Eugene, Ore., on Oct.
-31. This may not be the Trial of the Century but then again, it’s a young century.
+31. This may not be the Trial of the Century, but then again, it’s a young century.
 We could set the bar.